How to Apply to the Bloomberg School

 All certificate applicants apply using SOPHAS Express.
 Applicants should carefully review the available start terms for the certificate of interest and correlating application deadlines and the general certificate non-degree student admission requirements.

 Transcripts can be sent electronically through National Student Clearinghouse, Parchment, and Greenlight Credentials.
-Credential Evaluations should be sent directly to BSPH and can be sent electronically through WES, ECE, FIS, and Educational Perspectives.
+Credential Evaluations should be sent directly to BSPH and can be sent electronically through WES or ECE.
 Official TOEFL scores should be sent to ETS code 5352.
-IELTS may be submitted by emailing a score report to firstname.lastname@example.org, and the Duolingo English Test and Pearson Test for English - Academic should be sent by selecting BSPH as the recipient within the appropriate test score reporting ordering system.
+IELTS, Duolingo English Test, and Pearson Test for English - Academic should be sent by selecting BSPH as the recipient within the appropriate test score reporting ordering system.

 Johns Hopkins Bloomberg School of Public Health